 While Alzheimer’s disease was first described in 1901, it was a relatively unknown illness until the last quarter of the 20th century.
 Famous people with Alzheimer’s like Ronald Reagan and Charlton Heston have been instrumental in increasing public awareness about the illness and efforts to find a cure.

-Famous Americans such as Glen Campbell, Ronald Reagan, and Rita Hayworth have heightened understanding of the illness and reduce the stigma of Alzheimer’s patients by publicly announcing their own illnesses.
-Here is a list of notable Americans who were diagnosed with Alzheimer’s disease:
+Famous Americans such as Glen Campbell, Ronald Reagan and Rita Hayworth have heightened understanding of the illness and reduce the stigma of Alzheimer’s patients by publicly announcing their own illnesses.

 2. Pat Summit (1952 – ): Pat Summit coached the Tennessee Lady Vols basketball team an amazing 8 NCAA championships and retired with a record of 1,098-208.
 Last year, Summit announced that she had been diagnosed with early-onset Alzheimer’s disease.
 She retains the title of Head Coach Emeritus, and is currently involved as an advocate for people with Alzheimer’s disease.

-3. Perry Como (1912 – 2001): Perry Como was a popular singer during the 1950s and 1960s and continued to perform periodically during his later years, especially around Christmas.
+3. Perry Como (1912 – 2001): Perry Como was a popular singer and television personality during the 1950s and 1960s and continued to perform periodically during his later years, especially around Christmas.
 Como suffered from Alzheimer’s disease for two years before passing away in 2001.
+Como spent more than 50 years in the entertainment business and was widely respected, personally and professionally.

 5. Ronald Reagan (1911-2004): Six years after the end of his presidency, Ronald Reagan announced to the American public that he was “one of the millions of Americans who will be afflicted with Alzheimer’s disease.”
 He said that his public disclosure was intended to raise public awareness about the disease.